Why your kid should help pay for college

 A rule of thumb for parents: Don’t borrow more than you can pay off before you retire, while still saving enough for that retirement.

-Most parents, though, should be sending a different message: "Honey, we can afford to contribute this much to college.
-If you want to spend more, you'll have to come up with the difference on your own."
-Follow that with a discussion of the impact excessive debt could have on their futures.
+Most parents, though, should be sending a different message: “Honey, we can afford to contribute this much to college.
+If you want to spend more, you will have to come up with the difference on your own.”
+Follow that with a discussion of the impact that excessive debt could have on their futures.

 StarTribune.com welcomes and encourages readers to comment and engage in substantive, mutually respectful exchanges over news topics.
 Commenters must follow our Terms of Use.